sebastien/mktmpl/README.md

 will be removed and the templates will be expanded.

 The original template files will be moved to the `.tmpl` directory within your project.
-If you'd like to re-generate the project, simply `cd .tmpl` and generate the project again or move the `.tmpl` directory somwhere else.
+If you'd like to re-generate the project, simply `pushd .tmpl ; make revert ; popd` and then either `make config` to change configuration options or `make` to rebuild everything.

 ## Makefile rules